Certificate Program Overview

 Earning the Certificate

 Unique to UW Tacoma is the ability to start a certificate with any course in the program - whether it starts Fall Term, Winter Term or Spring Term.
 You have two years from the start of your first course to complete the certificate program.
-Please apply for the certificate program as you would normally.
 Upon successful completion of all program requirements, participants earn a Certificate in Fundraising Management from the University of Washington Tacoma and 13.5 Continuing Education Units (CEUs).
 Participants must meet the minimum standard of 80% for attendance and completion of coursework. .

 Enrolling in Individual Courses

-Participation is open to individuals with at least two years of college or two years experience in the field of development and fundraising.
+There is no application requirement for admission to this program.
+Two years of college and/or two years experience in the field of development and fundraising is recommended

 All Courses Required for Certificate